ksator/openconfig-demo-with-juniper-devices/README.md

 Content about how to use Openconfig with Juniper devices.
 I built it to run an Openconfig demo on Juniper devices.
 It covers various options to interact with Juniper devices running Openconfig modules:
-- Devices Command Line Interface
+- Devices CLI (Command Line Interface)
 - Network automation with Ansible
 - Network automation with PyEZ (python library to interact with Junos)
 - Network automation with nnclient (python netconf client)
-- Sending RPCs inside a NetConf session (using an SSH connection)
+- NetConf in an SSH connection

 So it includes also various automation content about Openconfig on Juniper devices.
 It also covers basic usages of nice tools for YANG: